LekoArts/gatsby-starter-portfolio-bella/README.md

 ### Development

-Before running the local development server you'll need to add Content to your Prismic site!
-Go to your documents (`https://your-name.prismic.io/documents/`) and create content with the newly created *caseStudy* type.
+Before running the local development server you'll **need to add Content to your Prismic site!** Go to your documents (`https://your-name.prismic.io/documents/`) and create content with the newly created *caseStudy* type.
+Don't use the `.gif` image that Prismic has available (sharp can't process that) and use, e.g. an image from [Unsplash](https://unsplash.com/).
 You have to **publish** the documents.

 After that you can run the local server: